Phayeng: Postal and demographics

+Intangible cultural heritage

+Death rites of Phayeng

+The Chapka Phayeng people of Manipur are a part of the Meitei people itself.
+But they have a unique culture of burying the dead.
+Shikaplon is a tradition of “requiem and a funeral march”, along with Khousaba (ꯈꯧꯁꯥꯕꯥ).
+According to their beliefs, in the afterlife, people go to the Khamnung Sawa (ꯈꯝꯅꯨꯡ ꯁꯋꯥ) to unite with their ancestors.
+Among the mourning people during the time of burial, one of them should sing the Shikaplon, which gives instructions to the journey of the dead person to the underworld.
+The pena (musical instrument) should be played by the singer while singing the Shikaplon.

+Another funeral tradition is the accompanying of a very rare martial art form known as Yenpha Khousa.
+Yenpha Khousa is a form of Ta Khousaba.
+It is performed by a young, close relative of the departed.
+It is performed with spear and shield.

 India's first carbon-positive settlement

 Phayeng Village of Manipur has been tagged as the India's first carbon-positive settlement.
 As part of the carbon-positive village project, Phayeng will receive a grant of Rs10 crore in phases to facilitate afforestation in the catchment of river Maklang that flows along the village.
 The fund will also be utilised for creation of water bodies, introduction of climate change-resilient varieties of crops, installing solar lights, for setting up a community piggery and poultry farm, an eco-resort, replacing firewood in kitchen with cooking stoves and an indigenous knowledge centre in the village.

 A village is given the Carbon-Positive Tag if it sequesters more carbon than it emits, slowing the accumulation of greenhouse gases and mitigating the effects of climate change.
 Phayeng is a scheduled caste village of the Chakpa community in Imphal West district and its conservation efforts are mainly linked to the belief that the forest is a sacred grove.
 It is surrounded by three densely forested hillocks with fruit trees at centre and a stream.